 SRS Van Driver

-Serving Seniors in Weld County free of charge, regardless of income, since 2006.
+Serving Aging Adults in Weld County free of charge, regardless of income, since 2007.

 Senior Resource Services volunteers and staff at the September 2017 Volunteer Appreciation Event.